Probate Q&A Series What is a North Carolina elective share and how does a surviving spouse file for it?

 Filing the Election

-North Carolina law requires that the surviving spouse file a notice of election within 10 months after the decedent’s date of death.
+North Carolina law requires that the surviving spouse file a petition for an elective share within six months after the issuance of letters testamentary or letters of administration, but in no event more than one year after the decedent’s date of death.
 To preserve your right:

-• File the notice in the clerk of superior court’s office in the county where the decedent’s estate is being administered.
+• File the petition in the clerk of superior court’s office in the county where the decedent’s estate is being administered.

 What Happens Next?